If a wood thrush sings in a forest, and nobody is around to hear it, does it make a sound?

 Within these areas, the partners work together to carry out a continuous cycle of forest-stewardship planning and action to support these species.

 That brings us back to question the researchers are trying to answer.
-It’s more like: if we manage a forest with the needs of cerulean warbler in mind, will they use it?
+It’s more like: if we manage a forest with the needs of wood thrush in mind, will they use it?

 A game changer